Stephen Waley-Cohen

-Sir Stephen Harry Waley-Cohen, 2nd Baronet (born 22 June 1946 in Westminster, London) is an English theatre owner-manager and producer, following a career as a businessman and financial journalist.
+Sir Stephen Harry Waley-Cohen, 2nd Baronet (born 22 June 1946) is an English theatre owner-manager and producer, following a career as a businessman and financial journalist.
 He manages the St. Martin's Theatre in London's West End and is the current producer of the world's longest running play The Mousetrap.
 He was chairman of the Royal Academy of Dramatic Art (RADA) Council.

 Career

 Business

 Waley-Cohen was a financial journalist, at the Daily Mail from 1968 to 1973, and a founder director and publisher at Euromoney Publications (which later became Euromoney Institutional Investor PLC) from 1969 to 1983.

 He was involved with the insurance business, including as chairman of Willis Faber & Dumas (Agencies) (part of what became the Willis Group) from 1992 to 1999, director of the Stewart Wrightson Members Agency Ltd 1987 to 1998 and chairman of Policy Portfolio plc from 1993 to 1998.

 He was chairman of First Call Group plc from 1996 to 1998 and of Portsmouth & Sunderland Newspaper plc from 1998 to 1999.
 He was a director of Exeter Preferred Capital Investment Trust plc 1992–2003.